Coutinho-David/qemu/README.md

 cd pwndbg
 ./setup.sh
 ```
-pwndbg is a gdb wrapper for beter debugging of binaries.
+pwndbg is a gdb plugin for beter debugging of binaries.

 # SSH'ing to the machine